 Galvanic Isolators are devices that are installed aboard the boat.
 They are electrically located in series with the boat’s safety ground (green wire).
 Galvanic Isolators contain a diode pack (full-wave bridge rectifier) that blocks small DC galvanic currents but allows AC fault currents to flow.

 Many boats are still fit with second generation Galvanic Isolators manufactured between approximately 2002 through approximately 2008.
-One such unit is the Professional Mariner (ProMariner) Prosafe 1, which is the device I installed on Sanctuary.
+One such unit is the Professional Mariner (ProMariner) Prosafe 1, which is the device I installed on Sanctuary when we bought our boat.
 At the time these devices were developed, impressing a small ground fault current on the ground conductor was not a concern in marine shore shore power systems, because marine shore power services did not have ground fault sensors.
 Thus, using an intentional ground fault was a viable approach.

 ProMariner Technical Support has confirmed the above description.
 ProMariner acknowledges the problem.
-The Prosafe 1 GI device is now discontinued and obsolete, so the company’s advice is, “upgrade the Galvanic Isolator to a ‘failsafe’ design.”
-It’s unfortunate that the investment in the 2nd generation device is lost, but ProMariner’s advice is the right technical advice.
+The Prosafe 1 GI device is now discontinued and “obsolete,” so the company’s advice is, “upgrade the Galvanic Isolator to a ‘failsafe’ design.”
+I wanted to preserve my investment in the Prosafe 1, so I installed a 4-pole switch that removes the incoming 120V power feed to the test module.
+I labeled the switch “Enable” when on, and “disable” when off.
+At marinas with Ground Fault sensors, I disable the device.
+But in 2020, the majority of marinas do not yet have ground fault sensing pedestal breakers, so I am able to enable the unit and use it as intended.
+That works well for me.
+Eventually, the Galvanic Isolator will need to be changed out, but not yet.
+For other users less determined than I, ProMariner’s technical advice is the right technical advice.
 The important thing is to be aware that this problem exists.
 This issue can cause unexpected results and RANDOM loss of power on an otherwise properly wired boat at docks equipped with ground fault sensing circuit breakers.

 The heating element of a hot water heater, by design, lives in a pool of stored water.
-That water provides a path for an electric current to flow from the heater element, through the water, to ground via the plumbing connections to the frame of the device.
+That water provides a path for an electric current to flow from the heater element, through the water, to ground (via the plumbing connections) to the frame of the device.
 As water heater elements age, and through many years of heating/cooling cycles, micro-cracks develop in the ceramic insulation of the heating element.
 Electrical contact between the live conductor of the heating element and the water in the heater’s tank will cause transient ground faults as the water heater cycles “on” and “off.”
-The physical size of the contact area and conductivity of the tank’s water will affect the magnitude of ground fault currents.
+The physical size of the contact area, the voltage present at the point of contact and the conductivity of the tank’s water (mineral content) will affect the magnitude of ground fault currents.
 This can be an elusive problem to isolate.
 If the water is also heated by a propulsion engine hot water heat exchanger, the water in the hot water tank will be hot enough at the end of a day’s outing that the water heater will not cycle when the boat is first connected to shore power.
 In that case, the ground fault will appear at some miscellaneous and random later time; maybe the middle of the night, maybe the next day, maybe at shower time.

 Random equipment aging problems are common in battery charging equipment, household appliances like refrigerators, freezers and ice makers, and other motor-driven appliances like washer/dryers.
 If a shore power ground fault sensor trips at random intervals, try cycling one piece of equipment “on” and “off” at a time to isolate the cause.